CodeOfCognition/Honors-Research/README.md

 &emsp;&emsp;├── results/
 ├── scripts/
 ├── src/

+* Note: models should be in src folder and scripts should be in scripts folder.

 #### Key terms:
   - **word vector**: a vector of the most 150,000 common words across a given set of corpora